jvde-github/AIS-catcher-docs/docs/usage/json-configuration.md

 - `verbose`: When set to true, AIS-catcher provides detailed logs and output for debugging purposes.

 - `screen`: Controls the verbosity and format of the console output.
 Values range from 0 (no output) to 5 (full JSON decoding).

+- `meta`: Metadata tags to include in output.
+Use "T" for NMEA timestamp, "D" for decoder data (signal power, ppm), "M" for MMSI country info.
+Can be combined (e.g., "TD", "TDM").

+- `own_mmsi`: Sets the MMSI number of the receiving station.
+Used for NMEA2000 output and web viewer location sharing.

+- `model`: Configuration object for decoder model settings.
+See model documentation for available options.

 >## Important Notes
 >